 There’s proof that you don’t have to settle for a salary of $40,000 or even less when you become a paralegal.
 There are companies that pay higher and areas of the country known for paying more than what the rest of the country pays.
 If you want to earn a higher salary, it is up to you to make the most of your career.

 As cited earlier, there are some companies that go right to how much a person has in terms of education.
 A two-year degree is the minimum level of education that you need to become a paralegal.
 If you want to work for one of the companies that are known for paying higher because of how well-known they and their clients are, you have to consider spending longer in school to get a more advanced degree.

 You will not be the only paralegal applying for open jobs.
 This means that you have to offer an employer more than what the competition has to offer.
 When you consider that you may be up against lawyers who are looking for a change of pace or who are out of work, you have to consider the type of degree that you have.
 Spending two years in school may be sufficient to get started, but when you are ready to access the higher-end jobs, it may not be your experience standing in the way – it may be as simple as you not having the necessary degree to access those jobs.

 From looking at the different areas of the country to the different employers around the country, you can seek out a higher job.
 Work on updating your resume with all of your current information and then work toward becoming employed for a company that pays a higher salary than what the national median salary is.

-Remember that the higher paying jobs require you to take on more responsibilities.
+Remember that the higher-paying jobs require you to take on more responsibilities.
 You may not just be working as a paralegal.
 You may be a senior paralegal or even a case manager.
 In some instances, you may even be responsible for working with the interns to ensure that they are learning about the law firm.

-Once you are hired with a great company, it is up to you to work hard and prove that you are capable of meeting the demands of the job – and this can potentially earn you a higher salary when your review rolls around.
+Once you are hired by a great company, it is up to you to work hard and prove that you are capable of meeting the demands of the job – and this can potentially earn you a higher salary when your review rolls around.